dotm/dotm.github.io/_posts/2017-07-06-definitive-guide-be-a-genius.markdown

 ## Phase IV (Winter)

 A common pattern once you’ve become a genius is that you’ll want other people to become geniuses too.
-Unfortunately, you can’t create a genius; you can only open the door and point at it.
+Unfortunately, you can’t create a genius; you can only open the door that people must pass to become a genius and point at it.

 You might also try building better infrastructures and safety net for the next generations.